 It costs 5 times more to acquire a new donor than to retain an existing one.

 One of the best ways to keep your donors engaged with you?
 Donor recognition.
+Donor recognition levels are pivotal for nonprofit success.
 That’s just a nicer way of saying that when a donor contributes to your organization, you should thank them and express how much you value them.

 - It increases donor retention: Most donors report that they stopped giving to an organization because they did not feel valued.